wohaco/despace/zz_jsass.md

 |Link| <https://www.jsass.or.jp/> |
 |Tel| <mark>noworkphone</mark>, ℻: … |

-The **Japan Society for Aeronautical and Space Sciences (JSASS)** has a mission to provide the opportunity to present and report the fundamental and applied researches, exchange their knowledge, and provide the information to enhance and promote the researches in aerospace field and contribute to further advancement of academia in Japan.
+The **Japan Society for Aeronautical & Space Sciences (JSASS)** has a mission to provide the opportunity to present & report the fundamental & applied researches, exchange their knowledge, & provide the information to enhance & promote the researches in aerospace field & contribute to further advancement of academia in Japan.

-Our society is in cooperation with 31 aerospace-related societies from 14 different countries, and is a representative or liaison in Japan of International Committee on Aeronautical Fatigue, International Council of the Aeronautical Sciences (ICAS), and International Union of Theoretical and Applied Mechanics.
-Furthermore, our society holds international activities, for example, jointly orginizing International Electric Propulsion Conference (IEPC) with AIAA and the German Aerospace Center (DLR) every year.
+Our society is in cooperation with 31 aerospace-related societies from 14 different countries, & is a representative or liaison in Japan of International Committee on Aeronautical Fatigue, International Council of the Aeronautical Sciences (ICAS), & International Union of Theoretical & Applied Mechanics.
+Furthermore, our society holds international activities, for example, jointly orginizing International Electric Propulsion Conference (IEPC) with AIAA & the [German Aerospace Center (DLR)](zz_dlr.md) every year.

 Activities

+   1. Conferences & technical tours
+   1. Contract for research & investigation
    1. Issue of journals
-   1. Conferences and technical tours
-   1. Contract for research and investigation
    1. JSASS Award
-   1. Recommendation of candidates to win science and technology grants
+   1. Recommendation of candidates to win science & technology grants
    1. Students Awards